 Configuring Localization for My Account and Console¶

-We maintain the i18n (localization) resources for My Account and the Management Console in a separate module inside the identity-apps repository.
-Therefoer, the localization configurations should be applied according to the instructions in the README.md file of the same repository.
-For more information, check the GitHub pull request, which introduced the French language to these applications.Top
+We maintain the i18n (localization) resources for My Account and Console in a separate module inside the identity-apps repository hence the localization configurations should be applied according to the instructions provided in the README.md file of the same repository.
+For further reference, you can check out the GitHub pull request where the French language was introduced to the applications.Top